Independence of $\ell$ for the supports in the Decomposition Theorem: The main result

-\begin{subthm} Let $f:X\to Y$ be a proper morphism of finite diagonal between $\bb F_q$-Artin stacks with affine stabilizers.
-Let $\{\s F_i\}_I$ be a strongly perverse $(E,I)$-compatible system of perverse semisimple complexes on $X$.
-Then $\{Rf_*\s F_i\}_I$ is strongly perverse $(E',I')$-compatible, for some extension $(E',I')$ of $(E,I)$. \end{subthm}
+\textit{Let $f:X\to Y$ be a proper morphism with finite diagonal between $\bb F_q$-Artin stacks with affine stabilizers.
+Let $\{\s F_i\}_I$ be a strongly perverse $(E,I)$-compatible system of perverse semisimple mixed complexes on $X$.
+Then $\{Rf_*\s F_i\}_I$ is strongly perverse $(E,I)$-compatible.}